Auxiliary task discovery through generate-and-test: Experimental results

-We used DQN with RMSProp optimizer as the base learning system.
+We used DQN with Adam optimizer as the base learning system.
 We used a neural network with one hidden layer and $tanh$ activation function.
 (We used $tanh$ activation function so that the induced features would be all in the same range of $(-1, 1)$; however, our proposed tester should work well when other activation functions are used too.
 This can be investigated in future work.)
 For the girdworld environments, the one-hot observation vector was fed to the neural network.
-The hidden layer size for four-rooms and maze were $50$ and $500$ respectively.
+The hidden layer size for the baseline with no auxiliary task in four-rooms and maze were $50$ and $500$ respectively.
 The replay buffer size for four-rooms and maze were $500$ and $1000$ respectively.
 For both four-rooms and maze, we used a batch-size of $16$ and target network update frequency of $100$.

 For the pinball environment, the $4$-dimensional observation was normalized and fed to the neural network.
-The hidden layer size was $128$.
+The hidden layer size was $500$.
 We used a replay buffer of size $10,000$, a batch-size of 16, and target network update frequency of $200$.